jank-lang/jank-lang.org/resources/src/blog/2022-12-08-progress-update.md

     ; the to_string fn on the object.
     ([o]
      (native/raw "__value = make_box(#{ o }->to_string());"))
-    ; Variadic case could recurse, but it just iterates instead.
+    ; Variadic case could recurse, but we can iterate ; and avoid extra boxing of each intermediate.
     ([o & args]
      (native/raw "std::string ret(#{ o }->to_string().data);
                   auto const * const l(#{ args }->as_list());